yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration/MultipleWan.rst

 202 eth0.2
 }}}

-'''warning''' here I've choose to name table the same as the vlan they appear so that it's easier in the udhcp script, if you change this be sure to change any reference to 'table $interface' to 'table <your_table>' in the udhcpc/default.script with a tweak of you own.
+'''Warning''' Here I've choosen to name table the same as the VLAN they apply to so that it's easier in the udhcp script.
+If you change this, be sure to change/replace any reference to 'table $interface' to 'table <your_table>' in the udhcpc/default.script with a tweak of you own.

-Next once vlan and tables are setup, dhcp comes into action, it rely on the '''/usr/share/udhcpc/default.script'''.
-I've decided to change this file so that on any dhcp request the whole route, DNS etc.. get updated.
+Next, once vlan and tables are set, dhcp comes into action.
+It relies on the '''/usr/share/udhcpc/default.script'''.
+I've decided to change this file so that on any DHCP request the whole route, DNS etc. get updated.

 {{{
 #!/bin/sh